rockonsoft/camelJson/README.md

 }]
 ```
 The file contains a simple list of a 'person' object to silently witness the three techniques in action.
+All the code for this blog can be found [here.](https://github.com/rockonsoft/camelJson)

 ## Dot Net Core
 The inspiration for the code comes from [here.](http://stackoverflow.com/questions/13297563/read-and-parse-a-json-file-in-c-sharp)